 If you want to make your bacon really crispy, add a few minutes on to the grilling time for each side.
 Cook the first side for 10 minutes, and the second side for 5.
 If the bacon still doesn't look crispy enough, keep grilling until you get the desired doneness.

-If you are impressed by your bacon on a griddle, check what else you can cook on a griddle!
+If you are impressed by your bacon on a griddle, and you're ready for more cooking fun, check what else you can cook on a griddle!